gferreira/xTools4/docs/_tutorials/xproject-overview.md

 ### Control glyphs as the single source of truth
 {: .h5 }

-One of the main challenges in the production of parametric variable fonts is keeping the parametric source names and designspace locations in synch with the actual measurements in the font.
+**One of the main challenges in the production of parametric variable fonts is keeping the parametric source names and designspace locations in synch with the actual measurements in the font.**

 In xProject, the control glyphs are the [single source of truth]; source names and locations are derived automatically from them.
-This ensures that the parametric system is consistent and the numbers are meaningful.
+This ensures that the parametric system is consistent and the numbers are correct.

 [single source of truth]: http://en.wikipedia.org/wiki/Single_source_of_truth